vedantthete/NuvioStreamsAddon/reddit_post.md

 **Important Reminder:** While I strive to keep Nuvio Streams functional, there's **no guarantee that the addon or its sources will last long-term.** External provider sites can change or shut down without notice, which directly impacts the addon's ability to find streams.

+# Personal Cookie Token Setup (Key New Feature)

+A key new feature in v0.2.0 is the ability to use your own cookie for one of the main providers:

+* **Why personalize?** Without personalization, you'll share limited bandwidth with other addon users and be restricted to smaller file sizes (under 9GB)
+* **Benefits of personalization:** Your own dedicated 100GB monthly quota, faster speeds, and no file size restrictions
+* **How to set it up:** Visit the addon's configuration page and follow the step-by-step instructions to get and set your own cookie

+This feature is **Extremely Recommended** for the best experience, especially if you want access to larger, higher-quality streams including 4K, HDR, Dolby Vision content.

+>**Future Notice:** Due to extremely limited resources, I plan to eventually transition this addon to only support personalized cookies.
+If the addon and providers are still operational in the coming months, non-personalized access will likely be phased out.
+I strongly encourage setting up your personal cookie now to ensure continued access.

 # Where to find it:

 # Nuvio Streaming Addon for Stremio